JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     julia> x = "bar";

     julia> `echo foo$x`.exec
-    ["echo", "foobar"]
+    `echo foobar`

 Well, what happens if `x` is an array?
-Only one way to find out.
+Only one way to find out:

     julia> x = ["bar", "baz"];